 The ability to wow and draw a big crowd is not the same as building a healthy church family.

-We need the ability to draw a crowd, there needs to be something that attracts people initially but it’s not what keeps them or builds something lasting.
-After all, the crowd is fickle and will follow someone or something better as soon as it comes along.
+We need the ability to draw people, there needs to be something that attracts people initially but it is not what keeps them or builds something lasting.
+A crowd is fickle and will follow someone or something better as soon as it comes along.
 We see this is Jesus’ life.
 One day there were crowds amazed at his teaching, the same crowd just a little while later were shouting crucify!
 That is fickle.

 I am impressed by a person of great character and integrity.
 I am impressed by a person with a track record of trust, reliability and good lasting fruit.
 This person hasn’t shortcut their way to distinction or success.
 I am impressed by a person who carries a good measure of heavenly authority-that’s God’s mark of distinction and there is definitely no faking it.
 I am impressed with the person who treats others with dignity and respect, highly valuing all people.
 This person, I will listen to.